codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Producing Allure test reports from Codefresh pipelines

-In order to obtain test reports using the first mode (with Allure) the general process of a pipeline is the following
+In order to obtain test reports using the first mode (with Allure) the general process of a pipeline is the following:

-1. Generate test results using Allure and store them in a folder named `allure-results` (which is the default name)
+1. Generate test results using Allure and store them in a folder named `allure-results` (which is the default name).
-1. Copy this folder to the [Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) so that it is available to the next pipeline step
+1. Copy this folder to the [Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) so that it is available to the next pipeline step.
-1. Use the special `cf-docker-test-reporting` pipeline step with a working directory the folder that contains the `allure-results` subfolder
+1. Use the special `cf-docker-test-reporting` pipeline step with a working directory the folder that contains the `allure-results` subfolder.

 Let's see these requirements in order: